hamid-kamalpour/jsdbcore/README.md

 # JSDbCore
+##### Some configurations have changed, so look at index.html example to configure correctly your database
 A full client-side javascript database library.

 JSDbCore is a library created to simplify the new Html5 javascript asynchronous database API's.<br>